 Sub-par vertical viewing angles.
 This makes images look inaccurate at the top and bottom of the screen if you sit very close to the screen or have the monitor mounted above eye level.

 After calibration, the color accuracy is outstanding.
-The remaining inaccuracies shouldn't be visible to the naked eye.
-There are still inaccuracies with the color blue, which is typical for LCD screens.
+The remaining inaccuracies aren't visible to the naked eye.

 The Gigabyte G32QC has an outstanding SDR color gamut.
 It has near full coverage of the sRGB color space used in most content, and impressive coverage of the Adobe RGB color space, which is mainly used for professional photography.